 My mom had died.

 It’s almost four years later now and I think about that moment every day.
 Two years before my mom’s death I watched my dad die.
-However, to this day it hurts in a way that I’ll never be able to fully communicate; I never got to say goodbye to my mom like I did my dad.
+To this day, it hurts in a way that I’ll never be able to fully communicate; I never got to say goodbye to my mom like I did my dad.
 The single most important person in my life died and I wasn’t there.

 To this day when Kanye says, “This is family business and this is for the family that can’t be with us,” I tear up.
 It’s the reason I love hip-hop.
 It’s the reason I became a writer.